cirosantilli/linux-cheat/eclipse.md

 -   `Ctrl + E`: show a filter dropdown with the tabs

+-   `F4`: show hierarchy of class under cursor

+-   `Ctrl + Alt + H`: show call graph of method under cursor.

+    Looks something like:

+    - `callsMethod1`
+    - `callsMethod2`

+    Then, as you click on each method of the tree, you open up it's own call graph:

+    -   `callsMethod1`
+        - `callsMethod_callsMethod1_1`
+        - `callsMethod_callsMethod1_2`
+    - `callsMethod2`

+    and so on.
+This allows you to see exactly what changes to a method will impact.

 Navigate across editor and other widgets:

 -   `Ctrl + M`: Toggle maximize current window.